I Tried A 30-Day Herbal Blood Cleanse To Treat My Cystic Acne

 “Well, you definitely have acne,” he told me as he examined the three very red, very inflamed cysts lined up on my chin, the area of the face almost always reserved for breakouts of the hormonal sort.
 “I can give you a cortisone shot for those ones today, but what do you really want to do about it?”

-I rattled off my existing plan of attack: a gentle cleanser followed by a topical antibiotic, a non-comedogenic moisturizer, and sunscreen in the morning.
-Then, another gentle makeup-removing cleanser, a non-comedogenic moisturizer, and a retinoid to top it all off at night.
-Plus, there’s the probiotic supplement my gynecologist recommended that I take in the morning and the hormone blocker spironolactone, which I take 50 milligrams of twice a day.
+I rattled off my existing plan of attack: a gentle cleanser followed by a topical antibiotic, a non-comedogenic moisturiser, and sunscreen in the morning.
+Then, another gentle makeup-removing cleanser, a non-comedogenic moisturiser, and a retinoid to top it all off at night.
+Plus, there’s the probiotic supplement my gynaecologist recommended that I take in the morning and the hormone blocker spironolactone, which I take 50 milligrams of twice a day.
 Oh, and I have a hormonal IUD.

 “So, I don’t know what else can be done about it, let alone what I want to do,” I said, a little exasperated.
 After all, what I really wanted was for someone else to tell me the solution, not for me to have to figure out if there even is one.